VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations

-\textbf{Traditional Receiver (TradRx) Pipeline.} Apart from the design of transmitter, wireless channels and noise, we use \texttt{Sionna} APIs also to simulate a traditional 5G receiver that we refer to as TradRx.
+\textbf{TradRx.} Our traditional receiver that we refer to as TradRx, is based on least square (LS) channel estimation and linear minimum mean square error (LMMSE) equalization.
 To implement TradRx, different \texttt{Sionna} classes and functions including \texttt{OFDMDemodulator}, \texttt{LSChannelEstimator}, \texttt{LMMSEEqualizer}, and \texttt{Demapper} are used.
-The implemented TradRx is used as a reference receiver for benchmarking the performance of the AI-native receiver for different datasets with different configurations.
+The implemented TradRx is used as a reference for benchmarking the performance of AI-native receiver for different dataset configurations.